OlivierRaineteauSBRI/scRNASeq/README.md

 ## To get started

 Download ``Script.gz`` and follow the script to retrieve our bioinformatic figures.
-For new beginners, make sure you download and install the script "Packages.Rmd" before started.
+For new beginners, make sure you download and install the script "Install_packages.Rmd" before starting.

 ## Authors